Bill-Kinder/Net-Zero-Plan/README.md

 3. Click the green "DISPLAY PLOT" button to display a plot showing CO2 per year vs number of trees planted vs cost.
 Close the graph window when finished.
 4. Click the blue "DISPLAY PIE CHART" button to display a pie chart detailing how each emissions source contributes to the overall emissions.
 Close the pie chart window when finished.
 5. Each time you change the numbers under each question, you need to press "CALCULATE!" again to update the plot and pie chart.
-6. Currently, displaying the pie chart and plot at the same time is not possible.
-You need to close the pie chart if you want to open the plot, and vice versa.
+6. Displaying the pie chart and plot at the simultaneously sometimes leads to one being displayed on top of the other.
+If this happens, just close the pie chart/plot window and view them separately.

+# How the program works

+1. The program reads the contents of "config.csv" and "params.csv" to determine which questions to ask, what weightings to assign to each question, and determine other constants such as how much 1 tree costs, and how much CO2 is absorbed by 1 tree.
+2. The program displays the questions and all other GUI elements in the window.
+3. When the user enters numbers into the answer boxes, and clicks "CALCULATE!", the program calculates total emissions, number of trees and cost in the box, and displays the variables above the button.